Denial of VA disability benefits – Options for review before appeal

 If you’ve received a denial of your VA disability benefits claim, there are some options to consider before filing an appeal.

 Don’t be discouraged when you receive a denial.
 You should be aware that the VA has admitted to a high error rate in processing its claims.
 The denial could be due to an error that can be cleared up, or it could be due to missing or misread evidence that can also be fixed.
-See our article explaining more about denials.
+See our article Denial of VA Disability Claims – What you need to know

 You are always entitled to appeal all or part of an initial decision, within one year from the date the decision was mailed to you.
 If you agree with part of the decision, you can appeal only the part you disagree with.
 In addition, if you were given a compensation award, you can appeal the rating assigned to your condition, which determines the benefit level.

 There are two steps in filing a formal appeal, whether you filed a standard or FDC claim.
 The first is to file a notice of appeal, called a Notice of Disagreement (“NOD”).
 After receipt of the NOD, the VA sends you a Statement of the Case.
 You then file the formal appeal, referencing the items you disagree with in the Statement of the Case.
-Click here for details about the appeal process.
+For details about the appeal process, see our article Appealing Veterans Disability Claim Denials.

 Depending on what type of claim you filed, there are options for review before moving to a full blown appeal request: